Meagherq/apim-lab-terraform/apim-lab/4-policyExpressions/apimanagement-4-3-Transformation.md

   ![Terraform APIM Calc API Open API Spec](../../assets/images/tf-module-4-add-find-replace-colors-api.png)

-- Execute a Terraform Plan and Terraform Apply with these changes, this will create the transformation policy for the Star Wars API operation.
+- Execute a Terraform Init and Terraform Apply with these changes, this will create the transformation policy for the Star Wars API operation.

 - Test the API on the *Test* tab with *id* 1 and apply the appropriate *Starter* or *Unlimited* product scope.
 Examine the different responses.